KenniBlank/scratch-pad/README.md

 To use: Just open "Scratch Pad".
 It is an executable

+Images are saved to images folder

 Controls:
 - CTRL + D: Dark mode on/off
+- CTRL + S: Save as Image

 ## TODO: